papampi/braiins-os/README.md

 $ ./bb.py deploy local_feeds:~/server/new_feeds --feeds-base ~/server/initial_feeds/Packages
 ```

-The output directory shout be empty before calling deploy command to ensure that the directory would not contain any
+The output directory should be empty before calling deploy command to ensure that the directory would not contain any
 temporary files.
-If feeds server contain previous firmwares too then *--feeds-base* should be called to merge previous
+If feeds server contains previous firmwares too the *--feeds-base* should be called to merge previous
 *Packages* index file with new firmware.
-The previous *Packages* index file can be also edited before new deployment to
+The previous *Packages* index file can also be edited before new deployment to
 prune some old firmwares from the server.

 All generated files are described in the following list: